How did the WEGO Health Awards get started? What are the WEGO Health Awards?

 I made a mistake in my Nominee Profile.
 What can I do?

-If you need to make a change in your Nominee Profile, all you need to do is login on the WEGO Health Awards site.
-At the top of the page in the right-hand corner, you will see a “sign in” option.
-Use the password you created when setting up your Nominee Profile.
-Email us at firstname.lastname@example.org with any issues or additional questions.
+If you need to make a change in your Nominee Profile, all you need to do is login on the WEGO Health Awards site and you’ll be able to access and edit your profile.
+Email us at email@example.com with any issues or additional questions.

 What if I was nominated and want to withdraw the nomination?